Qualytics/userguide/docs/container/overview-of-identifiers.md

-# Overview of identifiers
+# Identifiers Overview

 An `Identifier` is a field that can be used to help load the desired data from a Table in support of analysis.

 There are two types of identifiers can be declared for a Table:

-1. `Incremental Field` - used to track records in the table that have already been scanned in order to support Scan operations that only analyze new (not previously scanned) data.
+* `Incremental Field` - used to track records in the table that have already been scanned in order to support Scan operations that only analyze new (not previously scanned) data.

-2. `Partition Field` - used to divide the data in the table into distinct dataframes that can be analyzed in parallel.
+* `Partition Field` - used to divide the data in the table into distinct dataframes that can be analyzed in parallel.

 ## Managing an Identifier

-* You can manage an identifier in the Tables view of a selected datastore, just opening the options of a specific `table`:
+1. You can manage an identifier in the Tables view of a selected datastore, just opening the options of a specific `table`:

     ![Screenshot](../assets/identifiers/identifiers-light.png#only-light)
     ![Screenshot](../assets/identifiers/identifiers-dark.png#only-dark)